 Next, make sure the F# interactive window is active (typically via View > Other Windows > F# Interactive).

-Using a script file to test code is much the easiest way to experiment; simply type in some code in the script window and evaluate it to see the output in the interactive window below.
+Using a script file is the easiest way to experiment with F#; simply type in some code in the script window and evaluate it to see the output in the interactive window below.
 To evalulate highlighted code, you can:

 If you have Resharper or other plugins installed, the Alt+Enter key combination may be taken.
 In this case many people remap the command to Alt+Semicolon instead.